aelanman/pyspherical/README.md

 pip install .
 ```

+## Quick Start

+Tests can be run using `pytest` to confirm that the installation was successful.

+An example script `scripts/example_1.py` demonstrates how to use some of the available evaluation and transform functions.

 ## References

 [1] McEwen, J. D., and Y. Wiaux.
 “A Novel Sampling Theorem on the Sphere.”
 IEEE Transactions on Signal Processing, vol. 59, no. 12, Dec.
 2011, pp. 5876–87. arXiv.org, doi:10.1109/TSP.2011.2166394.